vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/06_Index.md

 Descriptive Catalogue....
 (Sastri), 11 Devala, 72; on sipping, 75; on clothing, [[90]]
 Devaņṇabhaṭṭa, 145, 149
-devapüjā (image worship) ritual, 178–80,
+devapūjā (image worship) ritual, 178–80,
 182; food for, 181
 Dharma, 324
 dharma ('righteousness'), 23, 268; and sacrifice, 23; sources of, 24; on daily schedule, 54; as reflection of cosmic